jreisinger/docs/data/notes/sec/pki.md

 # Components

-Certificates - digitally signed collection of information (2-4 KB)

-* about user, computer, network device that holds the corresponding private key
-* about the issuing CA
-  * encryption and/or signing algorithms
-  * list of X.509 v3 extensions
-  * info for determining revocation status and validity of certificate

-Certificate authority (CA)

-* collection of HW, SW and people operating it
+Certificate authority (CA) - collection of HW, SW and people operating it

 * known by two attributes: its name, its public key
 * performs four basic PKI functions (some may be delegated to other components of PKI):
   * issues certificates (i.e., creates and signs them)